usdAG/cstc/README.md

 ### How does the CSTC interact with other Extensions?

-At this point we can only refer to the general documentation.
 Requests and responses pass through the extensions in the order that they are listed, from top to bottom (as described [here](https://portswigger.net/burp/documentation/desktop/extensions/managing-extensions)).
+Depending on the extensions in use, it may make sense to adjust the position of the CSTC.
+If you want to process a request manipulated by the CSTC in another extension, the CSTC should be positioned above this extension.
+Conversely, the CSTC should be positioned below an extension if the CSTC is to work with the response processed by the extension in question.
+Currently the Burp Montoya API doesn't offer a way to change this order automatically, therefore the CSTC cannot influence the interaction with other extensions itself.

 ## Feedback